greenrick/adb-get-started/blocks/how-to-author-with-blocks/how-to-author-with-blocks.md

 []&lpar;include:provision-console-body.md)
 ```

 As you can see, the markdown for this block is pretty simple.
-It is including two Steps: 1) go to the service and 2) provision using the console.
+It is including two Tasks: 1) go to the service and 2) provision using the console.
 It may be that the format of this Block does not meet your workshop requirements.
 No problem.
-Your workshop markdown can use these Steps in a similar way to the Building Block.
-Simply include the step within your markdown.
+Your workshop markdown can use these Tasks in a similar way to the Building Block.
+Simply include the Task within your markdown.

 See below for how the markdown was rendered